bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

+# TODO Thursday
+* Make small bubbles and sketches come down from top as well.
+    * Stagger small bubbles.

-# Dot colouring
+# TODO Friday
 * Fine tune colours
 * Raise dot sequences in annotations as well.

-# Animation desired behaviour
-* Sky animations
-* Make small bubbles and sketches come down from top as well.
-    * Stagger small bubbles.

-# Bugs
+# TODO Saturday
-* Where did "down the steps" go in Grasshoppers?
-    * Confirm that no other wormholes are missing.
 * Blocker bug: Presences sometimes lose their floor zIndex?
 (This does happen in production as well.)
 * Minor bug: Why do Sasha first scene puppets not bounce?

 # Nice UI TODO:
+* Sky animations
 * Make club walls striped.
     * Then make consistent with thought bubble.
 * Load banner text later so that font has time to load.